cognitedata/cdp-spark-datasource/README.md

 To run only the read-only tests run `sbt> testOnly -- -n ReadTest`

 To run only the write tests run `sbt> testOnly -- -n WriteTest`

+To run only the greenfield tests run `sbt> testOnly -- -n GreenfieldTest`

 To run all tests except the write tests run `sbt> testOnly -- -l WriteTest`